versx/WhMgr/README.md

 * `info` List all Pokemon, Raid, Quest, Invasion, and Gym subscriptions and settings
 * `set-distance`  Set minimum distance to Pokemon, raids, quests, invasions and gyms need to be within.
 (Measured in meters)
 * `expire` / `expires` Check stripe API when Donor/Supporter subscription expires
+* `set-number` Sets the phone number to use for text message alerts for ultra rare Pokemon

 **Pokemon Subscriptions**
 * `pokeme` Subscribe to specific Pokemon notifications